knottwill/Dilute-Ising-MachineLearning/README.md

 In the scope of this project are three main accomplishments, namely:
 1. Reproduced results from "Discovering phases, phase transitions, and crossovers through unsupervised machine learning: A critical examination", Found at https://journals.aps.org/pre/abstract/10.1103/PhysRevE.95.062122
-2. Presented a new method for finding the critical temperature using KMeans clustering.
+2. Presented a new method for finding the critical temperature of the pure Ising model using KMeans clustering, and showed this method to be superior to the Binder Ratio method when dealing with small datasets.
 3. Extended this methodology to the dilute Ising model.

 ### Abstract